| |

 This post contains affiliate links.

-I often triple and quadruple this recipe if I have the time and ingredients.
-One pound of peppers will make about 2 pints of peppers.
+This recipe is so simple, I often triple and quadruple it if I have the time and ingredients.
+One pound of peppers will make about 2 pints.

 Use smaller jars if you want to gift these to friends and family or if you want smaller portions to use over time.